Continuing Education Activity

 It is important to titrate slower in patients with hepatic impairment, as CBD can cause liver damage.
 In patients with mild (Child-Pugh A) hepatic impairment, the maximum dose is 20 mg/kg/day with a maintenance dose of 10 mg/kg/day.
 In patients with moderate (Child-Pugh B) hepatic impairment, the maximum dose is 10 mg/kg/day with a maintenance dose of 5 mg/kg/day.
 The starting dose for these patients should be 1.25 mg/kg twice daily.
 In patients with severe (Child-Pugh C) hepatic impairment, the maximum dose is 4 mg/kg/day with a maintenance dose of 2 mg/kg/day.
 The starting dose in these patients is 0.5 mg/kg twice daily.

-While better seizure control has been seen at a dose of 20 mg/kg/day, there is also an increase in an adverse reaction.
+While better seizure control has been seen at a dose of 20 mg/kg/day, there is also an increase in an adverse reactions.
 It is important not suddenly to discontinue CBD use.
 Sudden discontinuation can cause an increase in seizure frequency and possibly status epilepticus.

 CBD can cause dose-related liver damage.
 Concomitant use of CBD and other medications such as leflunomide, lomitapide, mipomersen, pexidartinib, teriflunomide, and valproate can increase the risk of liver damage and is known to damage the liver.
 Clinicians should warn patients with elevated baseline transaminases about potentially worsening liver function with the administration of CBD.
 It is important to monitor bilirubin levels and transaminase levels before and during treatment.
 Discontinuation of CBD or discontinuing concomitant use has reduced elevations.
-In patients with moderate or severe liver damage, slow dose titration, and adjustment is the recommended approach.
+In patients with moderate or severe liver damage, slow dose titration and adjustment is the recommended approach.

 Also, CBD is newly on the market and is usually used as an adjunct therapy; thus, further studies are necessary to better understand all potential side effects and effects on liver enzymes and drug interactions.